Resource mapping

 Step-by-step guide

-1. Click on the icon next to the corresponding text field.
+1. Click on the icon next to the respective text box.

 The "Resource Mapping" dialog box is displayed.